lopezrodolfo/FM-Lean-3/README.md

-# Advanced Mathematical Functions in Lean
+# Advanced Mathematical Functions in Lean3

 This Lean project contains implementations of various mathematical functions and operations, including: